-Learning to identify and regulate emotions is a big job, especially for little kids.
-One tool that many teachers have found helpful is a curriculum developed by Leah Kuypers, OT and autism resource specialist, called the Zones of Regulation .
+Learning to identify and regulate emotions is a big job, especially for little kids!
+However, this skill is essential for students to master in order to be successful in school (and in life).
+Zones of Regulation, a curriculum developed by Leah Kuypers, an OT and autism resource specialist, helps kids understand and learn to manage their emotions.

-Rooted in cognitive behavioral therapy, the Zones of Regulation is a framework that uses four colors to help students identify their feelings and level of alertness and provides strategies to support emotional regulation.
-By understanding how to notice their body’s signals, detect triggers, read social context, and consider how their behaviors impact those around them, students learn improved emotional control, sensory regulation, self-awareness, and problem-solving skills.
+Rooted in cognitive behavioral therapy, the Zones of Regulation is a framework that uses four colors–blue, green, yellow, and red–to help students identify their feelings and level of alertness.
+The curriculum also provides strategies to support emotional regulation.
+Teaching students how to read their body’s signals, detect triggers, read social context, and consider how their behaviors impact those around them, leads to improved emotional control, sensory regulation, self-awareness, and problem-solving skills.